 As Sam Marshall of Clearbox Consulting puts it, organisations need to reduce the ‘digital drag’ by providing employees fluidity, simplicity, progress, and meaning from their digital workplaces.

-As such, understanding what matters to employees becomes the priority.
-Critical factors include providing employees with a variety of tools that heighten productivity and giving access to a seamless technology experience that boosts engagement.
+As such, understanding why employee experience matters to employees becomes the priority.
+Critical factors include providing employees with a variety of tools that heighten productivity and giving access to a seamless technology experience to increase workforce engagement.

 As an internal system, DEX becomes indispensable when accessibility and implementation are prioritised.